alvinhochun/KritaShellExtension/README.md

 4. (For 64-bit system only:) Execute `regsvr32 /u kritashellex64.dll`
 5. Delete the two dll files.

-*TODO*: Registry changes for properties from the property handler
+Additional registry changes are needed for properties from the property handler to show up in Windows Explorer.
+You can refer to the GitHub Wiki page or the NSIS installer scripts.

 Using